gdos/TerminalApps/README.md

 # TerminalApps
-Old school puzzle games that run on any terminal on any OS.
+Old school puzzle games that run in a terminal on any OS.

 All source code is under "releases...latest" named "termapps*.tar"